-The shares of common stock issued in April 2010 and the warrants issued in October 2010 and December 2010 were issued and sold without registration under Section 4(2) of the Securities Act, for transactions not involving a public offering.
-The shares of common stock issued in December 2010 were issued and sold without registration under the Securities Act, in reliance upon the exemption from registration set forth in Rule 506 of Regulation D promulgated under the Securities Act.
+Also on November 18, 2009, we issued 16,000 shares of our common stock and on or about March 31, 2010, we issued 12,000 shares of our common stock, to another investor relations firm, in each case in exchange for consulting services provided to us by such firm.
+The investor relations firm provided us consulting on general corporate financial matters.
+The shares of common stock issued in November 2009 were issued and sold without registration under Section 4(2) of the Securities Act, for transactions not involving a public offering.
+The shares of common stock issued in March 2010 were issued and sold without registration under the Securities Act, in reliance upon the exemption from registration set forth in Rule 506 of Regulation D promulgated under the Securities Act.
 The Company based such reliance upon representations made to it by the investor relations firm, including, but not limited to, representations as to such firm's status as an "accredited investor" (as defined in Rule 501(a) under Regulation D) and such firm's investment intent.
 The securities were not offered or sold by any form of general solicitation or general advertising (as such terms are used in Rule 502 under Regulation D) and may not be re-offered or sold in the United States absent an effective registration statement or an exemption from the registration requirements under applicable federal and state securities laws.